orbitmines/archive/projects/_indefinite_future_projects/INDEFINITE Project - Education (2027+?).md

 ---

+Education 2077
 Experimenting with creating a thread instead of a post in structured discussion.

-@Daniel and I were discussing some relevan
+@Daniel and I were discussing some related topic, and this came up.
+So I'm moving it into the SEMF discord.